kyma-project/test-infra/README.md

 ```

+### Documentation

+Documentation of available solutions, architecture and howto's is available in [docs](./docs) directory.
+Apart from docs directory, some documentation for specific components and tools, is placed in directory together with component or tool source code.
+See documentation [index](./docs/README.md) page.
+This index contains links to pages in whole test-infra repository.

 ### Prow

 The `test-infra` repository contains the whole configuration of Prow.
 Its purpose is to replace the internal Continuous Integration (CI) tool in the `kyma-project` organization.